Female toplessness in Canada: Gwen Jacob

-On July 19, 1991, a very hot and humid day, Gwen Jacob, a University of Guelph student, was arrested, after walking down a street in Guelph, Ontario, while topless after removing her shirt when the temperature was 33 °C and was charged with indecency under Section 173(1)(a) of the Criminal Code.
-Police stated that they acted following a complaint from a woman who was upset that one of her children had seen Jacob topless.
+On July 19, 1991, a sweltering and humid day, Gwen Jacob, a University of Guelph student, was arrested after walking down a street in Guelph, Ontario while topless after removing her shirt when the temperature was 33 °C and was charged with indecency under Section 173(1)(a) of the Criminal Code.
+Police stated that they acted following a complaint from a woman upset that one of her children had seen Jacob topless.

-Jacob stated she did it because men were doing it and she wanted to draw attention to the double standard.
+Jacob stated she did it because men were doing it, and she wanted to draw attention to the double standard.
 She was found guilty and fined $75.
-In her defence she argued that breasts were merely fatty tissue.
-In finding her guilty, the judge stated that breasts were "part of the female body that is sexually stimulating to men both by sight and touch," and therefore should not be exposed.
+In her defence, she argued that breasts were merely fatty tissue.
+In finding her guilty, the judge stated that breasts were "part of the female body that is sexually stimulating to men both by sight and touch", and therefore should not be exposed.
 She appealed, but her appeal was dismissed by the Ontario Court (General Division), and she further appealed to the Ontario Court of Appeal.

 In the meantime, protests against Jacob's arrest and conviction led to further charges against others, in particular R. v.
 Arnold but in this case McGowan P.C.J. applied the test of community standard of tolerance, following Butler, stating that the action of being topless caused no harm and thus did not exceed community standards of tolerance.
 She commented, "Undoubtedly, most women would not engage in this conduct for there are many who believe that deportment of this nature is tasteless and does not enhance the cause of women.
 Equally undoubtedly, there are men today who cannot perceive of woman's breasts in any context other than sexual.
 It is important to reaffirm that the Canadian standards of tolerance test does not rely upon these attitudes for its formulation.
 I have no doubt that, aside from their personal opinions of this behaviour, the majority of Canadians would conclude that it is not beyond their level of tolerance."